tektoncd/triggers/docs/README.md

 *  [`Trigger`](https://github.com/tektoncd/triggers/blob/main/docs/triggers.md) - specifies what happens when the `EventListener` detects an event.
 A `Trigger` specifies a `TriggerTemplate`, a `TriggerBinding`, and optionally, an `Interceptor`.

-*  [`TriggerTemplate`](https://github.com/tektoncd/triggers/blob/main/docs/triggertemplates.md) - specifies a template for the `TaskRun` or `PipelineRun` you want to instantiate and execute when EventListener detects an event.
+*  [`TriggerTemplate`](https://github.com/tektoncd/triggers/blob/main/docs/triggertemplates.md) - specifies a blueprint for the resource, such as a `TaskRun` or `PipelineRun`, that you want to instantiate and/or execute when your `EventListener` detects an event.
+It exposes parameters that you can use anywhere within your resource's template.

-*  [`TriggerBinding`](https://github.com/tektoncd/triggers/blob/main/docs/triggerbindings.md) - specifies the fields in the event payload from which you want to extract data as well as the fields in your `TaskRun` or `PipelineRun` to populate with the extracted values.
-In other words, it *binds* payload fields to `TaskRun` or
+*  [`TriggerBinding`](https://github.com/tektoncd/triggers/blob/main/docs/triggerbindings.md) - specifies the fields in the event payload from which you want to extract data and the fields in your corresponding `TriggerTemplate` to populate with the extracted values.
+You can then use the populated fields in the `TriggerTemplate` to populate fields in the associated `TaskRun` or `PipelineRun`.
-   `PipelineRun` fields.

-*  [`ClusterTriggerBinding`](https://github.com/tektoncd/triggers/blob/main/docs/clustertriggerbindings.md) - a cluster-scoped version of the `TriggerBinding`,
+*  [`ClusterTriggerBinding`](https://github.com/tektoncd/triggers/blob/main/docs/triggerbindings.md) - a cluster-scoped version of the `TriggerBinding`,
    especially useful for reuse within your cluster.

 *  [`Interceptor`](https://github.com/tektoncd/triggers/blob/main/docs/eventlisteners.md#interceptors) - a "catch-all" event processor for a specific platform that runs before the `TriggerBinding` enabling you to perform payload filtering, verification (using a secret), transformation, define and test trigger conditions, and other useful processing.
 Once the event data passes through an interceptor, it then goes to the `Trigger` before you pass the payload data to the `TriggerBinding`.

-   **Note:** `Interceptors` are currently part of the `EventListener` API but are being converted to a standalone CRD in [PR 960](https://github.com/tektoncd/triggers/pull/960).
+   **Note:** `Interceptors` are currently part of `EventListeners` but are being converted to a standalond CRD in [PR 960](https://github.com/tektoncd/triggers/pull/960).

 ## What can I do with Triggers?